Jung Chung-rae: Political career

 In the early 1990s, he founded and operated a guiding school in Mapo District, Seoul, and was recruited by the National Congress for New Politics, where he began his political activities.

 In 2007, along with Lee Jae Myung, he led the establishment of People in Touch with Jung Dong-young, a support group for Jung, and served four terms (17th, 19th, 21st, and 22nd) as a member of the National Assembly, representing Mapo B, Seoul.

 During the 17th National Assembly, he led an occupation of the National Assembly Building to demand the repeal of the National Security Act.

 On 10 March 2016, he was not nominated by the Democratic Party of Korea for the 20th general election due to various controversies and was cut along with several other active members of the party.
 He said that he respected the party's decision and would not defect, but would help the party in various ways to win the general election.
 He recommended Son Hye-won, the party's public relations chairperson, for his district, and she was selected as the Democratic Party of Korea's candidate for the 20th general election in Mapo District.

 In the 2020 legislative election, he was nominated as the Democratic Party of Korea's candidate for Mapo District and won a third term, defeating Kim Sung-dong of the People Power Party with 53.75% of the vote.

 In August 2022, he was elected as a senior member of the Democratic Party of Korea.

 In the 2024 South Korean legislative election, he ran for the same district and won a fourth term with 52.44% of the vote, defeating Ham Un-kyung of the People Power Party.

 In the 22nd National Assembly, he was elected chairman of the Judiciary Committee for the first half of the term.
 He served as impeachment prosecutor in the Constitutional Court impeachment trial of President Yoon Suk Yeol.

 On 2 August 2025, Jung was elected as chair of the Democratic Party of Korea during its national convention in Goyang, Gyeonggi Province.
 He defeated his rival Park Chan-dae with 61.74% of the vote.
 Within the party, while he is a part of pro-Lee Jae Myung faction, he takes a hardline stance against the People Power Party, emphasizing that the opposition party should apologize and reflect on "attempt to destroy the constitution during the 2024 South Korean martial law crisis and kill the people" before cooperation.
+Under his leadership, the DPK made gains in the 2026 local elections.

-Controversy
+Personal life

 On 4 May 2018, at 8:45 p.m., Jung hit the front bumper of a parked car while reversing in the second-floor basement parking lot of a media building in Deunggye-ro, Jung District, Seoul, but fled without leaving any personal information.
 The car's front bumper and radiator grille were damaged in the accident.
 Jung was fined for fleeing the scene without leaving his contact information, even though he hit another car while parked.